cybergarage/round-cc/doc/round_rpc_methods.md

 ##### Return values

-The set_alias method doesn't return anything when the method is success, otherwise a error object.
+The set_alias method doesn't return anything when the method is success, otherwise returns a error object.

 #### remove_alias